 “See ya later!”

 The girl walked over and quickly leaned in to kiss Charlotte on the forehead and Charlotte caught a glimpse of her.
-Ebony shoulder length hair, lightly bronzed skin, and ocean blue eyes.
-As she turned away, Charlotte managed to speak loud enough for her to hear.
+Oval face, Ebony shoulder length hair, lightly bronzed skin, and ocean blue eyes framed by small glasses.

 “Wait,” Charlotte pleaded in a slow and weakening voice.